lesleysmith22/UCIHARSummary/README.md

 - 'README.txt' explains how the scripts work and how they are connected
 - 'Assignment.R' provides the code that was used to perform the analysis
+-  'CodeBook.md' is a code book that describes the variables, the data, and transformations to clean up the data

 Acknowledgements:
 ========